 We’ve split this article into two sections:

-Choose the one that’s most appropriate to you, and be sure to check out our teeth whitening hub page for further information.
+Choose the one that’s most appropriate to you, and be sure to check out our teeth whitening hub page for further information, and the video we’ve included just below.

 Whitening Your Teeth With Braces On